patrickc01/CRIS.py/Readme.md

 **Output**
 A folder is created in the working directory with the name 'ID' from step 1.
-In the folder are 2 files:  a CSV file:  Summary of all fastq files with test_sequences and top indels.                                                             a TXT file:  Summary of all fastq files with sequence information of top reads from each fastq file.
+In the folder are two files:
+1.  a CSV file:  Summary of all fastq files with test_sequences and top indels.
+2.  a TXT file:  Summary of all fastq files with sequence information of top reads from each fastq file.

 **Sample files**
 All data from paper is uploaded in sample_directory.
 In each zip file are the fastq files and CRIS.py script used to analyze the NGS data.